Harris, 76ers send Spurs to 8th straight defeat, 115-104

 BROWN BACKER

-The pressure has intensified on 76ers coach Brett Brown after the team’s early playoff exits the last two seasons and a so-so start to 2019-20.
+The pressure has intensified on Brown after the team’s early playoff exits the last two seasons and a so-so start to 2019-20.
 Brown acknowledged as much before the game, saying his job “has been in question since the day I took it.”

-However, Brown’s former boss, Popovich, doesn’t believe Brown should be receiving scrutiny.
+However, Popovich doesn’t believe Brown should be receiving scrutiny.
 Brown spent 11 seasons with the Spurs.

-“Fans don’t know crap,” Popovich said.
+“Fans don’t know (anything),” Popovich said.
 “He’s one hell of a guy and the most positive guy I’ve ever known.
 He’s going to work his (butt) off.
 They are lucky to have him.”

 TIP-INS